 The English edition will follow as soon as possible when enough people are interested.
 Would you be interested in this course in English?
 Send me an e-mail and I’ll put you on the mailing list!

 PS The links in this article are mostly affiliate links.
-Are you planning on buying on of the sketchbooks?
+Are you planning on buying one of the sketchbooks?
 It would really help me if you order using these links!
-It won’t cost you anything extra, but I’ll earn a small percentage of the purchase.
-Which will help me writing more of these blogs.
+It won’t cost you a,,nything extra, but I’ll earn a small percentage of the purchase.
+Which will help me write more of these blogs.
 Thank you so much!